AN-CameronYoung/commitollama/README.md

 - Custom Endpoint: Ollama usually uses port 11434.
 It is the value that will be used if empty.

-- Custom Summary Prompt: The prompt that will be used to generate the summary of all git diff.
+- Custom Prompt: The prompt that will be used to generate the commit message instead of the default one.
+If this field is populated, it will override all the extension prompts and rules.

+- Custom Type Rules: Custom rules for commit message types.

-- Custom Commit Prompt: The prompt that will be used to generate the commit message.
+- Custom Commit Message Rules: Custom rules for commit messages.

-- Custom Summary Temperature: The temperature that will be used to generate the summary of all git diff.

-- Custom Commit Temperature: The temperature that will be used to generate the commit message.
+- Custom Description Prompt: A custom prompt to generate the commit description.

-- Use Lowercase: Enables or disables the use of lowercase at the beginning of commit messages.

-- Commit Template: It allows you to write down the commit template you want to use.
-You should use the following placeholders:
-  - `{{type}}`: It will be replaced by the type of the commit.
-  - `{{emoji}}`: It will be replaced by the emoji selected in the configuration.
-  - `{{message}}`: It will be replaced by the commit message.

-Default value: `{{type}} {{emoji}}: {{message}}`

 ## Known Issues